Network/security investigation commands/tools etc.

 ▼Check if TCP/80 is open

 nmap -p 80 10.0.0.1 Starting Nmap 7.60 ( https://nmap.org ) at 2022-10-11 14:32 JST Nmap scan report for 10.0.0.1 Host is up (0.00042s latency).
-PORT STATE SERVICE 80/ tcp filtered http...
+PORT STATE SERVICE 80/tcp filtered http ...

-A standard packet capture tool .
+This is a standard packet capture tool .

 apt install tcpdump